 Plastids are double-membrane organelle which are found in the cells of plants and algae.
 Plastids are responsible for manufacturing and storing of food.
-These often contains pigments that are used in photosynthesis and different types of pigments that can change the color of the cell.
+These often contain pigments that are used in photosynthesis and different types of pigments that can change the colour of the cell.

 Types of Plastids

-Chromoplasts– is a name given to an area for all the pigments to be kept and synthesized in the plant.
+Chromoplasts is the name given to an area for all the pigments to be kept and synthesized in the plant.
 These can be usually found in flowering plants, aging leaves and fruits.
 Chloroplasts convert into chromoplasts.
-Chromoplasts are carotenoid pigments that allow different colors that you see in leaves and fruits.
-The main reason for its structure and the color for attracting pollinators.
+Chromoplasts are carotenoid pigments that allow different colours that you see in leaves and fruits.
+The main reason for its structure and the colour for attracting pollinators.

-Gerontoplasts – These are basically chloroplasts that goes with the aging process.
-Geronoplasts refers to the chloroplasts of the leaves that helps the beginning to convert into different other organelles when the leaf is no longer using photosynthesis usually in autumn month.
+These are basically chloroplasts that go with the aging process.
+Geronoplasts refers to the chloroplasts of the leaves that helps the beginning to convert into different other organelles when the leaf is no longer using photosynthesis usually in an autumn month.

-Leucoplasts – These are the non-pigmented organelles which are colorless.
-They are usually found in most of the non-photosynthetic parts of the plant like roots.
-They acts as a storage sheds for starches, lipids, and proteins depending on the needs of plant.
+These are the non-pigmented organelles which are colourless.
+Leucoplasts are usually found in most of the non-photosynthetic parts of the plant like roots.
+They act as a storage sheds for starches, lipids, and proteins depending on the needs of the plants.
 They are mostly used for converting amino acids and fatty acids.